 Laura Secco Associate Professor.
-She got her PhD in Real Estate Appraisal and Land Economics in 1999.
-She is teaching "Forest Policy, Governance and Conflict Management" at the Forest Science MSc course, and "Social and Environmental Responsibility" at the Local Development MSc course.
+She teaches "Forest Policy, Governance and Conflict Management" at the Forest Science MSc course, and "Social and Environmental Responsibility" at the Local Development MSc course.
 Her scientific activity is focused on forest and natural resources governance, forest policy, rural development, social-environmental responsibility, social innovation and its impact evaluation.
 She has an extensive research experience, participating in several international and national projects.
 Currently, she is involved in three Horizon 2020 projects: scientific coordinator for UNIPD in SIMRA; member of the research team in ALTERFOR and SINCERE.
 She acts as peer-reviewer in many international scientific Journals.
 She published more than 100 scientific papers (34 ISI/Scopus) and research reports.